SruthiKorembathe/CICDImplementation/Using-the-templates.md

 >
 > To edit this page locally, you would use `git clone` for the wiki repo, and
 > work with `pull`, `commit`, and `push`.
-> However, editing locally won't get you GitHub previews for your page.
+> However, editing locally won't get you GitHub previews for your page
+> without [plugins for your
+> editor](working-with-the-github-wiki#making-the-most-of-your-editor).

+#### A tip on special characters

 > [!TIP]
 > Here is another tip useful for any wiki editing: